-One level deeper: Mistrust of the Fed defies age, race and even education level, as a majority of respondents across the board say they either had not very much or no trust at all in the central bank.
+Zoom in: Distrust of the Fed defies age, race, gender, region, work status and even education level, as a majority of respondents across the board say they have "not very much" or "none at all" trust in the central bank.

-- Just 7% of respondents say they trust the Fed a great deal, compared to 16% who say they do not trust the Fed at all.
+- The percentage of respondents who say they trust the Fed "a great deal" fell to 4%, compared to 21% who say they do not trust the Fed at all.